palladian/palladian/src/site/markdown/TextClassifier.md

 Datasets
 --------

 This section describes how to prepare text input data to learn, evaluate, and use a text classifier.
-The classifier requires an `Iterable` with `Instance`s for learning.
-Each `Instance` is a training document which provides text and a training category.
+The classifier requires an `Iterable` of `Instance` for learning.
+Each `Instance` is a training document which provides text and a category.
 Instances for the text classifier can be created programmatically using the `InstanceBuilder` class:

 ```java
 List<Instance> docs = CollectionHelper.newArrayList();